mikeXwang/TestAndFix/README.md

 6.used apkpatch to make patch between old.apk & new.apk
 7.install old.apk & click the button,see the old string;
-8.change patch name & use adb push to push patch to /scard/ 9.kill testapk & restart it(indeed it dose't need to restart.we restart it here,cause we put the loadPatch operation in application class)
+8.change patch name & use adb push to push patch to /scard/ 9.kill testapk & restart it(indeed it dose't need to restart. we restart it here,cause we put the loadPatch operation in application class)